Have you ever wondered what happens to your Toyota after you hit a deer and the insurance claims it's totaled?

 You can tell the difference between some of these by their size, shape, and even the stamps put into the metal, which indicates the manufacturer.
 For example, a large foreign cat could bring you a couple hundred dollars, while an aftermarket one is probably worth less than ten.

 In conclusion, the true value of a catalytic converter depends on the market and the material.
 If people are willing to buy scrap catalytic converters, extract the metals, and resell them, catalytic converters will be worth something.

 The easiest and quickest way to make money selling a scrap catalytic converter is selling it to your scrap yard.
 A scrap yard will be able to determine the type of cat you bring in and give you the best price based on the current market value of those particular catalytic converters.

 How To Sell A Scrap Catalytic Converter?

 Selling a scrap catalytic converter may take a bit of time and patience.
-If the seller wants to seek the best price, negotiations may need to commence.
-Below are the five main steps on how to sell a scrap catalytic converter.
+Negotiations may need to commence if the seller wants to seek the best price.
+Below are the five main steps to sell a scrap catalytic converter.

 - Research the current market valuation of rhodium and palladium

 - Locate 1-2 scrapyards in the local area via a Google search